cfarm/gdi-intermediate-js/modules.md

 COOL NOTES from https://leanpub.com/understandinges6/read#leanpub-auto-modules

-"
-1. Module code automatically runs in strict mode and there’s no way to opt-out of strict mode.
+> 1. Module code automatically runs in strict mode and there’s no way to opt-out of strict mode.
 2. Variables created in the top level of a module are not automatically added to the shared global scope.
 They exist only within the top-level scope of the module.
 3. The value of this in the top level of a module is undefined.
 4. Modules do not allow HTML-style comments within the code (a leftover feature from the early browser days).
 5. Modules must export anything that should be available to code outside of the module.
-"

-...
-"Any variables, functions, or classes that are not explicitly exported remain private to the module" we cannot call showNavMenu from other javascript files or our index.html page unless we explicitly export it.
+> Any variables, functions, or classes that are not explicitly exported remain private to the module

+we cannot call showNavMenu from other javascript files or our index.html page unless we explicitly export it.